 Set a timer for two minutes.
 During this time, the group will collaborate to write answers on the round robin card in front of them.
 Once the time is up, they will pass the card clockwise to the next group.
 This process will continue until each group has contributed answers to every card.
 Please note that they can’t repeat examples that groups have already written.

+Facilitator note: if concerned about tracking student ideas, assign each group a different marker color.

 Once the activity is complete, ask students to report out answers from the card they are left with.
 The facilitator can use the round robin facilitator guide to share additional examples.